Adam Fleming

 Anne Keothavong is a former professional tennis player and Olympian who was five times British number one and, in 2009, became the first Briton in 16 years to break into the Women’s Tennis Association’s top 50.

 Since retiring from playing competitively Anne now captains Great Britain’s Billie Jean King Cup team, formerly the Fed Cup team, which she led into the World Group II for the first time in 26 years.
+The team continues to enjoy success under Anne's captaincy, reaching the semi finals of the 2024 Billie Jean King Cup Finals.

 Career